 Although these studies imply the importance of CAs' scaffolding mechanisms in online video lecture settings, they have supported mostly the learners who prefer to interact directly with an instructor and peer learners~\cite{Sutton2001ThePO,swan2003learning}.
 Yet, for \textit{vicarious learners}, who prefer to learn from others and actively process the interactions of others, interactions that can be vicariously processed are more beneficial to their learning~\cite{Sutton2001ThePO,swan2003learning}.
 To enhance \textit{vicarious learners}' experience, systems with multiple CAs that simulate interactions between an instructor and a \textit{direct learner}~\cite{tanprasert2023scripted} have been introduced based on \textit{vicarious learning theory}~\cite{Mayes2015StillTL}. \textit{Vicarious learning theory} explains the benefits of learning when \textit{vicarious learners} observe tutoring between an instructor and \textit{a direct learner} who interact directly with the instructor in a video lecture~\cite{chi2016why,chi2008observing,Mayes2015StillTL,Bandura1977SocialLT}.
 The studies found that \textit{vicarious learners} preferred dialogic lecture videos that incorporate CAs over monologue-style lecture videos, and it resulted in a positive effect on students' engagement~\cite{tanprasert2023scripted}.
 Therefore, introducing vicarious dialogue into monologue-style lectures can serve as a promising solution to address the limitations of conventional online lectures and satisfy \textit{vicarious learners}.

 However, the current approach has not yet addressed how to create high-quality dialogues that cater to vicarious learners through adaptation or expansion of original lecture contents.
 It is important to consider the quality of the learning content, such as the level of detail provided by the lecturer, because it can significantly affect a vicarious learner's cognitive load and engagement.
 Thus, rather than simply enhancing lectures, we converted the original lecture script into a format that can reduce the cognitive load for vicarious learners and found a pedagogically meaningful format for high-quality dialogue.
 To do this, we integrated LLM in this conversion process since LLM has been discussed as a feasible way to design vicarious dialogues while reducing the extra effort for instructors~\cite{tanprasert2023scripted}.
-In short, this work aims to alleviate the manual effort of instructors authoring vicarious dialogue and develop a pipeline to design an educationally high-quality dialogue based on lectures.
+In short, this work aims to alleviate the manual effort of instructors authoring vicarious dialogue and establish a scalable pipeline for designing educationally high-quality dialogues from lectures.

-To achieve this goal, we have developed five guidelines aimed at efficiently transforming monologue lectures into a vicarious dialogue format that can benefit online learners: \textit{Dynamic, Academically Productive, Cognitive Adaptable, Purposeful}, and \textit{Immersive}.
+To achieve this goal, we have developed five guidelines for transforming monologic lectures into a vicarious dialogue that can benefit online learners: \textit{Dynamic, Academically Productive, Cognitive Adaptable, Purposeful}, and \textit{Immersive}.
 As an initial step in crafting these guidelines, we conducted an iterative inductive literature analysis to define what constitutes a pedagogically meaningful dialogue.
-Since most of the existing literature focused on insights of derived from classrooms or intelligent tutoring systems, not video lectures.
-Furthermore, there is little research on transforming the content of video lectures into high-quality educational dialogues.
+However, most existing literature focused on insights derived from classrooms or intelligent tutoring systems, not video lectures.
+Furthermore, there is limited research on transforming the content in video lectures into high-quality educational dialogues.
 Therefore, we conducted a design workshop with eight educational experts and seven secondary school teachers to develop the guidelines to be tailored for a STEM video learning setting.